|White Oak Conference Center

 Click here for Pool Membership Form

 BLUE MARLINS SWIM TEAM

-The Blue Marlins Swim Team is back at the White Oak Pool.
-The team practices from 4:15 – 8:00 pm Monday through Friday through June 7, and then shifts to practicing from 6:00 – 10:30 am through June 28.
+The Blue Marlins swim team is back at the White Oak Pool.
+The team practices from 4:15 – 8:00 pm Monday through Friday on April 21 through May 30, and then shifts to practicing from 6:00 – 10:30 am through July 3.

-NOTE: Regular swim will be delayed on these dates until the swim meet completion.
+NOTE: Regular swim may be delayed on these dates until swim meet completion

 WHITE OAK BUTTERFLY & HUMMINGBIRD GARDEN

 Thanks to the Near Northwest Community Improvement Corporation and Heidi Sheesley, as well as all of the Plant Sale customers and Garden donors who have helps us raise funds to support the White Oak Butterfly & Hummingbird Garden.

 The Garden was planted in May 2012 and is looking beautiful!
 It attracts visitors daily – as well as butterflies, bees and birds!
 Thanks to our Garden volunteers who have worked on planting and clean-up days, as well as on our Plant Sales.

 Arbor Day Tree Planting First Step in Creating Livable Center in White Oak Community

 The Near Northwest Management District and Forged Products commemorated Arbor Day 2012 by planting 12 trees at the White Oak Conference Center.
 The new trees were planted in and around a stand of pine trees including the historic Inwood Pine to create The Grove, a wooded area of native trees that are the first step in creating the Botanical Gardens outlined in the Livable Centers Plan for the Antoine Corridor.